Good-Habits/good-habits-webapp/docs/infrastructure-decisions.md

 1-2 static pages and 2 API endpoints.
 It looks a way to go.
 I decided to avoid picking the BIG web-framework built on top of express for this particular project.

+## Deploy

+My friend shared recently that he had a good experience with the **CapRover** tool to deploy his pet projects on the Digital Ocean VPS without hassle.
+Other alternatives
+respectfully:

+- AWS/Google/Azure + Terraform.
+This is what we were using on my work for one of the projects.
+A lot of setup, but if I would work on a startup I would probably go with that way, it will pay off with scaling and a lot of services that it provides for dbs, logs, notifications, you name it.
+- Heroku.
+Expensive, everybody knows that.
+But good developer experience, it is just works.
+- Dokku.
+Claims to be the smallest PaaS provider out there, but documentation is a bit clumsy, no quick setup guide, did not find information how to add HTTPS to the app, is it possible to deploy via webhook.
+  It seems that the project is mature, has active development going on and might be worth looking over.

+More info about deploys [here](./deploy.md)

 ## Authentication